Mexico national team: Questions surround Gold Cup roster due to injuries, personal situations | Goal.com

 "Whatever decision is taken in terms of what player is going to be on a list or not is the manager's.
 What we're dealing with here is that in this case, I can't decide anything about the life of a player.
 There are personal questions that he has to resolve," Martino told the Dallas Morning News when speaking about Vela.
 "So, I can make my decision, but maybe he's not on the same page.
 One question is professional, the other is personal.
 Professionally, the decision is entirely mine.
 The personal is the player's."

-Martino also explained his reasoning for leaving Vela out of his roster for the March friendlies, saying there were many factors involved in not picking Vela.
+Martino also explained his reasoning for leaving Vela out of his roster for the March friendlies, saying there were many factors involved in not picking the forward.

 "The reality, March had to do with - we're just getting to know each other.
 I'd just gotten here.
 The talk was about a whole lot of things, things related to football, to family, to his club," Martino said.
 "At that time, what I did was read the situation from the conversation we had - adding into things that when I sent the list of foreign players selected the league here was just starting.
 So I didn't have much to grab onto in a footballing sense.